gma1k/gma1k/README.md

 ---

 ## ⚡ Introducing:
-I'm a DevOps engineer who loves to code, automate and optimize things.
+I'm a DevOps engineer who loves to code, automate and optimize stuffs.
 I have experience with various tools and technologies, I'm always learning new things and exploring new challenges 🐢
 - I’m currently working on some awesome projects that make a difference 🛠
 - Ask me anything about DevOps, coding, engineering, automation or security 💬
 - Fun fact: I love cooking, but sometimes I set off the smoke alarm 🔥